 Interest on reminder fees

-We have made sure to stop the wrongful charging of new reminder fees – in Denmark as well as in Norway – and will ensure that all potentially affected customers in both countries are informed of the issue as quickly as possible.
+We have paused charging new reminder fees in Denmark as well as the charging of interest on new reminder fees in Norway – and will ensure that all potentially affected customers in both countries are informed of the issue as quickly as possible.